 - The second draft – shaping your rough draft

 Cherise is a novelist and short story writer.
-Her two novels, Desert Fish (2011) and Twitcher (2013), were published by Vintage, in Australia.
-She has won the V.S.
-Pritchett Prize (2003) and the Mslexia Prize (2015) for her short fiction.
-She worked as an academic researcher at the University of Glasgow and the University of Queensland, Australia, carrying out work on media representations of illness, before starting to write fiction.
-Cherise has also worked in sports publishing and has plenty of experience adapting writing for different audiences and disciplines.
+Her novels, Desert Fish (2011) and Twitcher (2013), were published by Vintage, and her short fiction has won numerous awards, including the Royal Society of Literature V.S.
+Pritchett Award.
+Before writing fiction, she worked as an academic researcher at the University of Glasgow and the University of Queensland.

 Cherise was the RLF Fellow at Stirling University from 2014–16, and at Strathclyde University from 2018 to 2021, providing one-to-one writing consultations to students, from undergraduates to PhDs.
 Since 2017, she has run workshops for PGT, Masters and PhD candidates at institutions including Edinburgh University and Strathclyde University, focusing on voice, editing and reflective writing.
 She has run workshops for several doctoral training partnerships and her thesis-writing retreats (most recently at Heriot Watt University) are motivational as well as practical, addressing common issues that arise in the course of writing a thesis.

 Workshops are always highly interactive, with an emphasis on delivering practical techniques for writing development.
 Cherise enjoys helping participants identify the skills they need to become better writers.